-You need to ask for a formal review within 90 days of the post-marked date on the envelope that our informal review decision letter came in.
+You need to ask for a formal review within 90 days of the date of our informal review determination letter.

 The appeals committee will review your request and make a decision within 14 days after we get it.
 We will send you written notice of our decision.
 You can ask us to send you copies of the information we used to make our decision.